Dancar96/Battleship_Project/README.md

 ### Meaning of what we see during the game:
 1. ' - ' = water
-2. ' O ' = part of a boat
+2. ' O ' = part of a ship
 3. ' X ' = part of a sinking ship